Diane Virginia: When Cancer Strikes

-I have been cancer-free for over fifteen years since the initial diagnosis.
-Every mammogram I’ve had since the first one shows very little columnar spirilosis and no DCIS or LCIS.
+I have been cancer-free for over twenty years since the initial diagnosis.
+Every mammogram I’ve had since the first one shows very little columnar spirilosis and no DCIS nor LCIS.

 Cancer is a defeated foe!
-I. am. healed!
-I will continue to be cancer-free because my Jesus will keep me healed.
+I am healed!
+I will continue to be healed because my Jesus will keep me cancer-free!